If You Go Away: Recordings

+The song has also been featured in films.
+Joaquin Phoenix recorded a cover for Joker: Folie à Deux (2024).

 Related songs

 Nick Currie, better known as Momus, returned to Brel's original song and translated it as "Don't Leave" in 1986, released initially on the Jacques EP and then on an expanded reissue of the album Circus Maximus.
 This was lyrically closer to the original, notably using the formulation "Me, I'll ..." (common as "moi, je ..." in French but rarely used in English).